aaronk6/TRON-MoneyMoney/README.md

 # TRON-MoneyMoney

-Fetches balances from tronscan.org and returns them as securities
+Fetches balances from tronscan.org and returns them as securities.

+Requires MoneyMoney version **2.3.25** or greater.

 ## Extension Setup